 Lowest 10th percentile of children in the first Nova Scotia EDI in 2013 created vulnerability cut-offs.
 These vulnerability cut-offs were used to create the Nova Scotia Baseline to measure Nova Scotia children with Nova Scotia children over time, reflecting their reality.

-At the national level, vulnerability in Canadian children has increased from 25% to 27% (reported by the Canadian Institute for Health Information based on the most recent data available from each of the provinces and territories).
+At the national level, vulnerability as measured on the EDI is experienced by 28% of Canadian children (reported by the Canadian Institute for Health Information based on the most recent data available from each of the provinces and territories).